enriquebarba97/enriquebarba97.github.io/_pages/bibliography.md

 I will be posting the papers around Green AI and Sustainable Machine Learning that I read and found interesting, with some notes on their contributions and some thoughts from myself.

+This bibliography is part of my PhD program on Green AI with [Luís Cruz](https://luiscruz.github.io/) at TU Delft, where I'll be working in the [SELF Lab](https://www.tudelft.nl/ai/self-lab)for medical IoT edge devices.

 # Papers

 {% for paper in site.bibliography reversed%}